PlanterApp/planter_blog/content/posts/diy-plant-trellises/index.md

 Using woody cuttings, you can build a surprising variety of structures with minimal tools.
 Here are a few beginner-friendly ideas:

 **Tent Frames:**
 Tent supports are perfect for climbing beans, peas, or even flowering vines.
 Gather 3–6 similar-length branches and tie them together in a pyramid-like formation at the top with garden twine or jute.
 Fan the bases evenly and press them firmly into the soil.
 You can add horizontal cross braces too, if needed.
-Teepees are especially helpful in small gardens or raised beds, as they create vertical growing space without crowding.
+Tents are especially helpful in small gardens or raised beds, as they create vertical growing space without crowding.

 **A-Frames and Ladders:**
 Form two branches into a wide ‘A’ shape, or place them parallel, and connect them with horizontal rungs using smaller twigs and twine.
 This type of structure can be leaned over a bed or stood upright like a ladder.
 It works well for cucumbers or smaller squash varieties and can be adapted in size depending on your available cuttings.